MichaelTague/cs50-python/project/README.md

 All calculated values, interest as well as principal, term, and payment use a similar adjustment method, up or down, in the least significant digit of each value to get the best value.

 ##### Key Functions
 - The main function asks the four questions, calls "calc_(principal interest term payment)" for any unanswered question and then calls "print_loan" to summarize the loan.
-It then asks the user about the amortization table and prints that if desired.
+It then asks the user about the amortization table and prints that if desired using "final_payment".

-- print_loan prints the summary of the loan including early terminating loans or balloon payments.
+- print_loan prints the summary of the loan including the final payment with early terminating loans or balloon payments.

 - convert_input converts the input strings to Decimal or int values and checks for legitimate ranges.